joinpursuit/8-0-creating-updating-dom-elements-lab/readme.md

-# Creating and Updating DOM Elements
+do# Creating and Updating DOM Elements

 Use this travel blog website to practice reading and deleting elements from the DOM.